Manpages

 %<(mymbox{from})%<{to}To:%14(decode(friendly{to}))%>%>

-if the message is from me, and there is a ’To:’ header, print ’To:’ followed by a ’user-friendly’ rendering of the first address in the ’To:’ field; any MIME-encoded characters are decoded into the actual characters.
+if the message is from me, and there is a “To:” header, print “To:” followed by a “user-friendly” rendering of the first address in the “To:” field; any MIME-encoded characters are decoded into the actual characters.
 Continuing,

 %<(zero)%17(decode(friendly{from}))%>

-if either of the above two tests failed, then the ’From:’ address is printed in a mime-decoded, ’user-friendly’ format.
+if either of the above two tests failed, then the “From:” address is printed in a mime-decoded, “user-friendly” format.
 And finally,

-the mime-decoded subject is printed.
+the mime-decoded subject and initial body (if any) are printed.

 %(lit)%(formataddr %<{reply-to}

-This clears str and formats the ’Reply-To:’ header if present.
+This clears str and formats the “Reply-To:” header if present.
 If not present, the else-if clause is executed.

 %?{from}%?{sender}%?{return-path}%>)\